bagaturchess/Bagatur/README.md

 # UCI Options

- - SMP Threads (type spin default 4 min 1 max 256): this option is available only for the <a href="https://www.chessprogramming.org/SMP">SMP version</a> of Bagatur.
+Option available only for the <a href="https://www.chessprogramming.org/SMP">SMP version</a> of Bagatur.
 The SMP (multicore) version can be started by Bagatur_64_2+_cores.exe and Bagatur_mcore.bat for Windows and with Bagatur_mcore.sh under Linux.
 It is tested with up to 64 CPU cores and threads.
-Theoretically it has no upper limit abd should work with 128 CPUs/threads, 256 CPUs/threads, ... but this is not proven yet.
+There is kknown sclaing issues, because of Java, explained here:
+ - SMP Threads (type spin default [logical_processors/2] min 1 max [logical_processors/2]):

 All other options are available for both versions: single core and SMP.
- - Logging Policy (type combo default none var single file var multiple files var none): whether Bagatur will create log files on the file system with details of its actions.
+ - Logging Policy (type combo default single file var single file var multiple files var none): whether Bagatur will create log files on the file system with details of its actions.
  - OwnBook (type check default true): whether to use the own book included into the download, which is packed under ./data/w.ob and ./data/b.ob.
 These are games extracted from a few milions of PGN games played last 20 years by grandmasters and computer programs.
 They are filtered and the files contain a subset of most often played games.
 Unfortunatelly the name of the used opening is not supported at the moment but this features is defenitelly in our backlog and will be included in the Android version.
  - Ponder (type check default true): whether to also think when the opponent thinks.
  - MultiPV (type spin default 1 min 1 max 100): whether to show only the best line or to show the best 2-3-N lines.
  - SyzygyPath (type string default ./data/egtb): path to the syzygy tables.
 If you send 'uci' command to the engine, it will show the full path to the syzygy directory.
  - SyzygyOnline: if true and TB probing with local files is unsuccessful with up to 7 pieces, than it will request lichess server on this url http://tablebase.lichess.ovh/standard?fen=...
  - Openning Mode (type combo default most played first var most played first var random intermediate var random full): Valid only when OwnBook is set to true.
 The 'most played first' option playes the most often played move (statistically) for given position. 'random full' option playes random move from all available opening moves for this postion.
-And the 'random intermediate' option is something in the middle and plays random move selected only from the top 3 available moves for this position.
+And the 'random intermediate' option is something in the middle and plays random move selected only from the top 3 available moves for this position. option name UCI_Chess960 type check default false option name CountTranspositionTables type spin default 1 min 1 max 2 option name SMP Threads type spin default 8 min 1 max 16 option name MemoryUsagePercent type spin default 73 min 50 max 90 option name TranspositionTable type check default true option name EvalCache type check default true option name SyzygyDTZCache type check default true

 # Syzygy Endgame Tablebases